 HelpSpot offers both cloud-based and self-hosted help desk solutions.
 We give all of our users access to the same set of help desk features for both.
 We’ve also developed mobile apps for iOS and Android — for both our hosted and on-premise software options — so our users can access their help desk portal from any device.
 Pricing is based only on the number of seats you want.

-Although we don’t advertise ourselves as “IT help desk software,” many of our customers are IT teams who find our software sufficient to manage and track support requests from customers and co-workers.
+Although we don’t advertise ourselves as “IT help desk software,” many of our customers are IT teams who find our software to be a great fit for managing and tracking support requests from customers and co-workers and many Spiceworks customers have moved to HelpSpot since Spiceworks sunset the on-premise version.

 Here’s a peek into what it’s like to use HelpSpot.